oceanprotocol/docs/content/tutorials/token-bridge.md

 ## Introduction

 There is a token bridge between the Ethereum Mainnet and [the Pacific Network](/concepts/pacific-network/).
-It's based on [the TokenBridge by POA Network](https://medium.com/poa-network/introducing-the-erc20-to-erc20-tokenbridge-ce266cc1a2d0) (the company).
+It's based on [the TokenBridge by POA Network](https://medium.com/poa-network/introducing-the-erc20-to-erc20-tokenbridge-ce266cc1a2d0) (the company), but the user interface was modified to conform to the Ocean Protocol style.[^1]
 This tutorial shows how you can use the token bridge to transfer Ocean Tokens (OCEAN) from the Ethereum Mainnet to the Pacific Network.

 ## WARNING